 A trade mark is something that distinguishes your product or service from those of your competitors: it is your identity in the marketplace.
-A trade mark can be a word, logo, colour, the shape of packaging or a sound (or a combination of some of these things).
+A trade mark may consist, in particular, of words (including personal names), logos, designs, letters, numerals, colours, sounds or the shape of goods or their packaging (or a combination of those things).

 There are many benefits of registration.
 The most important benefit is that registering a trade mark gives legal rights that allow you to prevent others from using and/or registering the same or a confusingly similar mark.

 In many countries, including the UK, rights in a trade mark can be accrued through use of the mark.
 However such use must be significant and it is generally more difficult and costly to enforce unregistered rights.

 Trade mark protection is territorial.
 In order to obtain a trade mark registration, you make an application to the official body responsible for granting intellectual property rights in the particular territory of interest.
 Trade mark protection in the UK may be secured through registration at the UK Intellectual Property Office (“UK IPO”).

 Once your application has been filed at the UK IPO, it will be examined to determine whether or not it meets all the requirements of the law.
 If the requirements are met, your application will be accepted for registration and published for opposition purposes in the Trade Marks Journal.
 If no oppositions are filed (or the application is not successfully opposed in its entirety), your application will proceed to grant and a certificate of registration will be issued.